The Tax Burden of Typical Workers in the EU 28 – 2018

 In addition, many organizations determine an annual “tax freedom day” for their countries.
 Unfortunately, conflicting approaches to this calculation make cross-border comparisons difficult.

-This study aims to create an “apples to apples” comparison of tax rates, with data that reflect the reality experienced by real, working people in the European Union.
-Finally, it serves as a guide to the true cost of hiring employees in each member state.
+This study aims to create an “apples to apples” comparison of tax rates, with data that reflect the reality experienced by real, working people in the European.

 – Read the full study (PDF document)